Gadave/BinaryQRScanner/README.md

 ## Usage

-Write Import statement on your source file
+Import the BinaryQRScanner module into your source file:
 ```swift
 import BinaryQRScanner
 ```

+**Important:**
-**Important:** iOS *requires* you to add the "Privacy - Camera Usage Description" key to your Info.plist file, providing a reason for why you want to access the camera.
+Important: In order to access the camera, iOS requires you to add the "Privacy - Camera Usage Description" key to your Info.plist file.
+Provide a reason for why your app needs access to the camera by adding the following entry:

+Key: Privacy - Camera Usage Description
+Value: "We need camera access to scan QR codes."

 <img src="https://github.com/Gadave/BinaryQRScanner/blob/main/images/img2.png" width="500">